mooreds/docs-1/references/sql-operations.md

 ### Pagination and streaming

 Transposit automatically paginates many APIs (see (faq)[./faq.md#automatic-pagination]).
-This feature is deeply integrated with our SQL engine, allowing queries to dynamically pull more results from data connectors until it has reached the desired limit.
+This feature is deeply integrated with our SQL engine, allowing a query to dynamically pull more results from data connectors until it has reached the desired limit.

 For example, if we have the following query:
 ```sql